michael2012z/BitBible/markdown/KJV/files/Gen.md

 13. And Israel said unto Joseph, Do not thy brethren feed the flock in Shechem? come, and I will send thee unto them.
 And he said to him, Here am I.

 14. And he said to him, Go, I pray thee, see whether it be well with thy brethren, and well with the flocks; and bring me word again.
-So he sent him out of the vale of Hebron, and he came to Shechem.see…: Heb. see the peace of thy brethren, etc.
+So he sent him out of the vale of Hebron, and he came to Shechem.

 15. And a certain man found him, and, behold, he was wandering in the field: and the man asked him, saying, What seekest thou?